docker-library/docs/silverpeas/content.md

 -	the user data and those produced by Silverpeas from the user data in `/opt/silverpeas/data`,
 -	the user domains and the domain authentication definitions in respectively `/opt/silverpeas/properties/org/silverpeas/domains` and `/opt/silverpeas/properties/org/silverpeas/authentication`.

-The directories `/opt/silverpeas/log`, `/opt/silverpeas/data`, and `/opt/silverpeas/properties` are all defined as volumes in the Docker image and then can be mounted on the host.
+The directories `/opt/silverpeas/log`, `/opt/silverpeas/data`, and `/opt/silverpeas/properties` are all defined as volumes in the Docker image.

 To define a Data Volume Container for Silverpeas: